-The Company had \$1.5 million and \$1.1 million in construction in process related to capital lease finance obligations as of September 30, 2017 and 2016, respectively.
-No rent expense is recorded for these leases, but rather rental payments under the leases will be recognized as a reduction of the capital lease finance obligation and as interest expense.
+The Company had \$2.4 million and \$1.5 million in construction in process related to capital lease finance obligations as of September 30, 2018 and 2017, respectively.
+No rent expense is recorded for these leases; rather, rental payments under the leases will be recognized as a reduction of the capital lease finance obligation and as interest expense.
 Depreciation expense for the related capitalized lease assets is included in store expenses in the consolidated statements of income.
 At the end of the lease term, the offsetting balances of the capitalized assets, net of accumulated depreciation, and the capital lease finance obligation will be derecognized.